kevinbullock89/databricks/README.md

   - Limit access to rows
   - Data Masking

+Access control with dynamic views is achieved through the use of functions within the definition of the view.
+These functions include:

+  - *current_user()*: returns the email address of the user querying the view
+  - *is_account_group_member()*: returns TRUE if the user querying the view is a member of the specified group
+  - *mask()*: Masking is similar in principle except we are displaying some of the data rather than replacing it entirely

 ### Storage Credentials

 Enables Unity Catalog to connect to an external cloud store